Last updated in November 2018

 You can usually get a big one-time discount for your first purchase made with a retailer-issued credit card, and with some you continue to get smaller regular discounts or rebates every time you use their cards.

-For example, Target’s REDcard offers a five percent discount on all purchases, free shipping on most items, early access to special events and promotions, and an extra 30 days for making returns.
+For example, Target’s REDcard offers a five percent discount on all purchases, free two-day shipping on most items, early access to special events and promotions, and an extra 30 days for making returns.
+Amazon’s Prime Visa earns five percent cash back at Amazon and Whole Foods Market, two percent for dining, gas and drugstore purchases, and one percent cash back elsewhere.
 Credit cards offered by Gap companies (Gap, Banana Republic, Old Navy, Athleta) offer a 15-to-35 percent discount off your first purchase when you open a card account, then five percent rebates when you use its card at its stores.
 Customers who have the Visa versions of the company’s cards also get a one percent rebate on all purchases made elsewhere.

 But before signing up for a dozen retailer credit cards, know that each application will trigger an inquiry on your credit report, and might negatively affect your credit score.
 Even more important: Most store credit cards charge very high interest rates (routinely 25 percent APR or higher); avoid these high interest rates by paying the bill in full each month.
 And compare any rebate programs with those offered by other cards.(See our article on choosing a credit card for advice on picking credit cards and websites that help you choose the one best suited to your needs.)